a-maze-d/fledex/pages/hardware.md

 * Clock (SCLK)
 * Master Out, Slave In (MOSI)

-The WS2801 uses a very simple protocol via SPI.
+The [WS2801](https://cdn-shop.adafruit.com/datasheets/WS2801.pdf) uses a very simple protocol via SPI.
 It uses as a bus where one LED will pass on the message to the next LED, removing the first information from the message.

-We don't require the other signals:
+The following two signals are not used:

 * Chip Select (CS)
 * Master In, Slave Out (MISO)

 This is because we neither address every chip individually nor do the chips provide any response.
-The LED strip doesn't even expose those signals.
+The LED strip usually doesn't even expose those signals.

 If you look carefully, you can find on the LED strip a DI (Data In) and DO (Data Out) pins.
 They indicate in which direction the signals are flowing.
 The same also applies to the CI (Clock In) and CO (Clock Out) pins.